-Ronny met with the FMDM Sisters and was captivated by their mission and work.
+Ronny met the FMDM Sisters and was captivated by their mission and work.
 He said, “I felt deeply for the cause and decided that I should help them raise money to support their services”.
-When Ronny rose up the ranks in the local market place as President of ACI and later, as Chief Country Officer of Deutsche Bank, he mobilised his employers, colleagues and peers to help Assisi Hospice collect funds for ward refurbishment, children day care program, etc.
+When Ronny rose up the ranks from a mid-level treasury professional in the local market place to President of ACI which organised the golf game and later, as Chief Country Officer of Deutsche Bank, he mobilised his employers, colleagues and peers to help Assisi Hospice collect funds for ward refurbishment, children day care program, etc.

 Despite his corporate success, when he was approached by the then Chairman, Mr J Y Pillay to join the Assisi Hospice’s Board of Directors, he was not sure that he was strong enough to be directly involved in the work of looking after the dying.
 Ronny soon brushed aside his doubts to focus on key challenges at hand, including tackling growing numbers on the in-patient waiting list and advocating for greater visibility and recognition for palliative care.
 He explained, “Until recently, palliative care in Singapore was provided by the private or non-profit sectors.
 Even as it evolves from the fringe into the mainstream healthcare system, there is still much to be done in growing the capacity and capability, adopting best practices and helping people to understand the scope and benefits of such care”.